-- When did you first begin having heart palpitations?
+- When did you begin having heart palpitations?

 - Do your palpitations start and stop suddenly?

-- Does it seem like your palpitations have a pattern, such as occurring the same time every day or every time you do a certain activity?
+- Does it seem like your palpitations have a pattern, such as occurring the same time every day or when you do a certain activity?

-- Does your heart still beat steadily during the palpitations?
+- Does your heart still beat regularly during the palpitations?